jalder89/raylib-macos-template-arm-cpp/README.md

   - src - This is your app source
   - assets - This is your app assets like images, sounds, etc

-Add libraylib.a, raylib.h, and raymath.g from your built raylib source to the `lib` folder
+Add libraylib.a, raylib.h, and raymath.h from your built raylib source to the `lib` folder

 ## 3: Open your template folder in VS Code